RegardsOss/RegardsOss.github.io/_docs/appendices/create-lucene-query.md

 ---
 layout: classic-docs
-title: Create a Lucene standard query parser
+title: Lucene query format
 short-title: Model
 ---

+In order to search into REGARDS catalog the standard API allows you to use a lucene query parser.
-`q` query parameter value is parsed with Lucene standard query parser.
+To do so, the `q` query parameter value is parsed with Lucene standard query parser as describe here under.

-#### String searches
+### String searches

 Lucene is only used for syntax.
-Value semantic is interpreted thanks to regular expressions except for " character.
+Value semantic is interpreted thanks to wildcard expressions except for " character.
 To do exact searches, you have to put " around your value otherwise it will be considered a regular expression.

+To use regular expressions you need to wrap your search between '/' caracters as the exemple query here under

+`name:/Jhon [a-zA-Z]/`

-#### Fields
+### Fields

 When performing a search you must specify a field (See section parameters above for available fields).